dfbarrero/aiCourse/assignments/knime/intro.md

 Create a new workflow group named "exercises" to store the exercises, create a new workflow for each one of the following exercises.

-1 Load the Iris dataset with a "File Reader" node and compute its main statistics with the "Statistics" node.
+1 Load the Iris dataset with a "File Reader" node and compute its main statistics (such as mean, median, standard deviation, etc) with the "Statistics" node.

 ## Working environment setup